 The West Coast University Library is the knowledge center serving the curricular, research, and professional needs of students, faculty, and administration.
-Each campus location offers full library services.
-Library hours of operation are scheduled to meet the needs of the students, faculty and staff, and offer resources and services that strengthen and enhance the University's various academic programs.
+The Center for Graduate Studies Library has a print materials collection and physical library space.
+Students can also access a large digital collection and dedicated virtual library staff.
+Virtual library staff hours are scheduled to meet the needs of the students, faculty, and staff, and offer services that strengthen and enhance the University's various academic programs.

 The Library actively engages learning by effectively delivering quality materials in physical and virtual environments.
-Print collections include general and subject specific reference materials, monographs, serials, manuals, scholarly works, and trade publications arranged according to the Library of Congress Classification System.
+Print collections include general and subject-specific reference materials, monographs, serials, manuals, scholarly works, and trade publications arranged according to the Library of Congress Classification System.
 Electronic resources including select databases from LexisNexis®, EBSCO, ProQuest, Gale/Cengage, Credo Reference, Ovid, Lexicomp®, and Therapeutic Research Center, provide access to thousands of full-text articles and case studies.
 The eBook Academic Collection offers more than 114,000 virtual books and is available for student and faculty use both on and off campus.
-Multimedia tools, web resources, and online tutorials are also available at each campus location.
-Each Library houses a Textbook & Course Reserve Materials Collection unique to their campus.
-Faculty and librarians continually curate and refresh this collection to ensure students maintain access to all required and recommended materials directly supporting the curriculum throughout their entire period of study.
+Multimedia tools, web resources, and online tutorials are available at each campus location.
+Each library houses a Textbook & Course Reserve Materials Collection unique to their campus.

-Students and faculty access print, journal, database, ebook, website, and image collections using a single, user-friendly discovery tool known as OCLC WorldShare Management.
+Students, faculty, and staff can access print, journal, database, ebook, website, and image collections using a single, user-friendly discovery tool known as OCLC WorldShare Management.
 The platform is compatible with all internet-enabled devices and includes 1M items of unique content (including scientific repositories).

-The WCU online catalog is available at: http://westcoastuniversity.edu/academics/ library-resources.html.
-Please see library staff to receive your Library User ID# and password for remote access.
+The WCU online catalog is available at: https://guides.westcoastuniversity.edu/library.
+Digital library resources can be accessed remotely using the same WCU single-sign-on login used to access Canvas.

-Professional librarians and trained support staff assist individuals with their library and research needs.
+Professional virtual librarians assist individuals with their library and research needs.
 Interlibrary loan service is encouraged through OCLC WorldShare ILL, an international cooperative of over 10,000 libraries with an average consortium request fill rate of 95%.
 Globally, 2,700 libraries provide free lending services to WCU students and faculty.
-Other library services include, but are not limited to: 24/7 reference assistance chat, in-person research assistance and subject guide advisory, in-depth research consultations (by appointment), interdepartmental campus loans, digital literacy presentations, guided library tours, and various circulation activities.
+Other library services include but are not limited to: 24/7 reference assistance chat, WCU library staff virtual research assistance and subject guide advisory, indepth research consultations (by appointment), and digital literacy presentations.